zogzog/cw-container/doc/intro.rst

 Setting up a container
 ----------------------

-A container is defined by the declaration of a singleton configuration object, instance of ``ContainerConfiguration``.
-At least, this configuration object needs the name of the container entity type and the name of the `<container>` relation.
-Usually one would put this declaration in the ``__init__.py`` of the client cube.

 This section is illustrated by the container cube's test suite.
 You will find all the relevant examples in `test/data`.

 These are the usual steps involved in a container definition:

-* schema definition: `test/data/schema.py`
+* schema definition: see test/data/schema.py

-  The test schema defines a few entity types, amongst which two will be containers that can share at least one entity type (which does not mean that its instances will be allowed to live in both containers at the same time!).
+  The test schema defines two containers, with at least one shared entity type (which does not mean that its instances will be allowed to live in both containers at the same time!).

-* declaration of container configurations: `test/data/config.py`

-  Here two containers are defined with the container entity type name and container relation type name along with entity types and/or relation types to exclude from their respective container structure (``skipetypes``, ``skiprtypes`` keyword arguments).

-* container definitions at the schema level: `test/data/schema.py`

-  For each container configuration, a call to the ``define_container`` method is made in ``post_build_callback``: this will build the `container` relations and the `container_parent` if they are needed.
+  For each container structure, a call to the `define_container` function is made: this will build the `container` relations and the `container_parent` if they are needed.

-* container definitions at the entity level: `test/data/entities.py`

-  Each entity class defining a container has a ``container_config`` attribute pointing to the configuration object already mentioned.

-  For each container configuration, a call to the ``build_container_protocol`` method is made that will instantiate a so-called *container protocol* responsible to traverse the container structure; this app-object has to be manually registered.
+* schema tests: having tests suchs as the ones in unittest_schema in your container-using cubes is a very important non-regression asset (esp. against unvoluntary container definition, and to help diagnose container behaviour problems).

+  Having at least test_static_structure and test_etypes_rtypes is extremely useful, even very early in the development of a container, as it helps spot mistakes in the structure definition.

+* hooks: see test/data/hooks.py

+  The SetContainerParent and SetContainerRelation hooks must be setup along with your container definitions.

+  This is almost automatic as the set_container_parent_rtypes_hook and set_container_parent_rtypes_hook functions compute the exact rtypes set needed for the selectors.

+* entities and adapters: see test/data/entities.py

+  As of today, entity classes of the CubicWeb `orm` are used to customize a container definition.

+  The `container_rtype` attribute gives a name to the concrete `<container_rtype>` relation.

+  The `container_skiprtypes` attribute is a tuple containing rtypes not to follow when defining a container or operating on it.
+Security or workflow information (as examplified by `local_group` and `wf_info_for`) may indeed be excluded from most operations and be kept under the control of specific hooks.

+  The `ContainerProtocol` must be set up an all container etypes.
+This is the main API to get to a container or a parent entity within a container.

-  Optionally, the `MultiParentProtocol` can be set up for entities that may have many parents at the same time.
+  The `MultiParentProtocol` can be optionally set up for these entities that may have many parents at the same time.
 The container cube makes no special assumption about what to do and gives its users this specific entry point to implement custom behaviour.

   Indeed the `MultiParentProtocol` will be called from the `SetContainerRelation` hook when such an entity already has one parent set.

-* container configuration in hooks: `test/data/hooks.py`

-  For each container configuration, a call to the ``build_container_hooks`` method is made that will instantiate container specific hooks responsible for maintaining the `container` relation upon data events; these app-objects have to be manually registered.

-* schema tests: having tests such as the ones in ``unittest_schema`` in your container-using cubes is a very important non-regression asset (esp. against involuntary container definition, and to help diagnose container behaviour problems).

-  Having at least `test_static_structure` and `test_etypes_rtypes` is extremely useful, even very early in the development of a container, as it helps spot mistakes in the structure definition.